A BRIEF HISTORY OF SLAVERY

 By Tim Lambert

 Slavery is the ownership of one human being by another.
-It has existed throughout history and is by no means extinct today.
+It has existed throughout history in many cultures and is by no means extinct today.

 Under Roman law there were limits to how cruelly slaves could be treated but it must have been difficult to enforce that.
 Most slaves were probably reasonably treated just to keep them working efficiently.
 Some Roman slaves were freed when they were older and others managed to save up and buy their freedom.